Legalization of Canadian documents - procedureEnlarge image (© colourbox)

 |Shipment to Germany|

-You will receive an invoice for the legalization fee and the shipping fees.
+If you reside in Germany, you can receive an invoice for the legalization and shipping fees.
 Please note in your cover letter which option of shipment you are choosing and declare that you will pay the costs for the legalization and shipment.

 Options for shipment to Germany: